Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 # Acknowledgements
-We thank the demonstrators who supported student learning and Rosa Brauer for feedback on the instructional materials.
+We thank the demonstrators, Finlay Clark and Ryan Zhu, who supported student learning and Rosa Brauer for feedback on the instructional materials.
+We also thank Matteo Degiacomi for providing protein lecture material for session 3.
 This work builds on contributions from Software Carpentry and GROMACS community tutorials.

-[//]: # (Should we name the demonstrators? - yes we can if they are ok with it)
-[//]: # (Thank Matteo for sharing the slides?)

 # References